tablelandnetwork/docs/building/command-line.md

 ### Options

 For most commands, you'll need to specify the private key string (`--privateKey`) for the ETH account you would like to use to interact with Tableland.
 In some cases, this will be used to sign the on-chain transactions required to interact with Tableland.
-Similarly, if an explicit `--token` argument is not provided (see below), a JWT can be created automatically using the specified private key string.
+Similarly, if an explicit `--token` argument is not provided (see below), a SIWE token can be created automatically using the specified private key string.
 You'll also need to specify the network you want to use (`--network`), unless you have a SIWE token that has the network information built in.

 The list of global options for the Tableland CLI include: